MyEtherWallet/knowledge-base/source/_posts/en/swap/swapping-via-kyber-bity-changelly.md

 primary_category_display_name: "Swap"
 ---

-# **Swapping ETH & ERC20 Tokens via Kyber Network / Bity / Changelly**
+# **Swapping ETH & ERC20 Tokens via DEX.AG and Changelly**

-###### {% read_time title "Swapping ETH & ERC20 Tokens via Kyber Network / Bity / Changelly" %} min read
+###### {% read_time title "Swapping ETH & ERC20 Tokens via DEX.AG and Changelly" %} min read

 * * *

 Here at MyEtherWallet (MEW), we’re all about fostering a seamless user experience, built on a foundation of security.
-This is why we’ve partnered with multiple exchanges, such as Bity, Kyber Network, and Changelly, to bring you competitive price points for your swaps.
+This is why we’ve partnered with multiple exchanges, such as DEX.AG and Changelly, to bring you competitive price points for your swaps.

 To utilize our swap feature, first you must [access your wallet][accessMEW].